Israel faces accusation of genocide against Palestinians in Gaza in case brought by South Africa at U.N. court

 Established in June 1945 by the Charter of the United Nations, the ICJ started its work in April the following year.
 It is described by the U.N. as the global body's "principal judicial organ."

 The court consists of a panel of 15 judges, all elected by U.N. members for nine-year terms.
-Both South Africa and Israel will appoint a judge to the panel for this case, which will bring the total to 17 judges for the duration of the trial.
+Both South Africa and Israel were permitted to appoint a judge to the panel for this case, bringing the total to 17 judges for the trial.

 Still, one legal expert told CBS News that even having to fight the case at the ICJ is a symbolic defeat for Israel.